BadreddinB/CDSD/Bloc_6_Direction_Projet_Data/README.md

-🌤️ ClimaSense — Short-term Climate Analysis & J+1 Forecasting
+🌤️ ClimaSense — J+1 Temperature Forecast Dashboard

-ClimaSense is a data science project focused on climate analysis of 20 French cities in 2022 and the development of a short-term temperature forecasting model (J+1) designed for operational decision support (e.g., road maintenance, frost prevention).
+ClimaSense is a data science project focused on the analysis of climatic differences between 20 French cities in 2022 and the development of a short-term temperature forecasting system (J+1) for operational decision support.

 The project combines: